Marshall 22

-The design is built by Marshall Marine Corporation in South Dartmouth, Massachusetts, United States.
+The Marshall 22 is a recreational keelboat built by Marshall Marine Corporation in South Dartmouth, Massachusetts, United States.
 Production started in 1965 and the design remains in production.
 Nearly 800 have been built.

 Design

-The Marshall 22 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
+The Marshall 22 is built predominantly of fiberglass, with wood trim.
 It has a catboat gaff rig or optionally a fractional sloop rig, a plumb stem, a vertical transom, a transom-hung rudder controlled by a wheel and a fixed keel with a centerboard.
 It displaces 5660 lb and carries 850 lb of ballast.

 The boat has a draft of 5.18 ft with the centerboard extended and 2.00 ft with it retracted, allowing beaching or ground transportation on a trailer.

 Later examples of the boat, between 1980 and 1985 are fitted with a Japanese Yanmar 3GM diesel engine of 21 hp.

 The catboat version has simple rigging with only a forestay on the mast and the mainsheet for controlling the sail.
 Factory standard equipment includes a boat hook, fog horn, fire extinguisher and life jackets.

 Accommodation includes a settee on the port side of the bow and a starboard settee slightly aft.
 The galley is in the main cabin on the port side, while the head is on the forward starboard side.
 The main cabin has a drop-leaf table that is mounted on the centerboard trunk.
 The bow cabin has two ports and the main cabin has four.
 Cabin headroom is 62 in.

 The cat-rigged version of the design has a PHRF racing average handicap of 279 with a high of 246 and low of 350.
 It has a hull speed of 6.19 kn.